Golden Gate — Trustless-Bridging Ethereum (EVM) Blockchains — Part 1: Basics

 user -> TokenChainA: lockTokens()

-TokenChainA -> TokenChainA: TokenLocked event// Chain B
+TokenChainA -> TokenChainA: TokenLocked event

 user -> ProverChainB: header, receipt proof, expected log